Instructor Guide to Creating a My Media In-Video Quiz in Canvas

 - Students who have a problematic internet connection while watching and responding to a Kaltura video quiz.

-- Students with privacy or ad-blocking software may have issues with the grade being passed to the Canvas gradebook.
+- Students with ad-blocking software may have issues with the grade being passed to the Canvas gradebook.